shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 Actually, our models will be handled on a server-side, and services will only provide an interface to them.
 But that is totally another story and will be described later.

-For now let's integrate Angular in our application.
+For now lets integrate Angular in our application.
 And we will start, deciding how we will split our application on the Angular layer.
 Pages we described above are used for these actions:

 <table class="table table-bordered">